Workshop – Uplift Models: Optimizing the Impact of Your Marketing

 Specific topics covered include:

-- Net lift models versus propensity models
+- Uplift Models (a.k.a., Net Lift Models) versus propensity models

 - Comparison of net lift modeling approaches, including regression- and non-regression-based methods, and the Generalized Naive Bayes Classifier